 This A.A.
-Pre-Major is designed to help you prepare to transfer to a Florida public university as a junior to complete a four-year Bachelor’s degree in Psychology.
+Pre-Major is designed to help you prepare to transfer to the University of Central Florida as a junior to complete a four-year Bachelor’s degree in Psychology.
 They are placed within the general education requirements and/or the elective credit requirements to earn your Associate in Arts degree.
 Please note that the specific university chosen for transfer may have additional requirements than those listed here.
 For specific transfer information, meet with a Valencia advisor to review your transfer plans, and check the transfer institution catalog for specific degree requirements.
 Students are strongly encouraged to take electives that relate to their intended baccalaureate degree program.

 If you are an AA Music Performance Major or considering Music Performance as a Major, please contact the Music Department at firstname.lastname@example.org for audition and important course information.

 Degree-seeking students enrolling at Valencia for the first time will have a limited range of courses from which to choose for their first 18 college-level credits.
 Within the first 18 college credit hours, you will be required to take SLS 1122 (3 credits), ENC1101 (3 credits), and a mathematics course appropriate to your selected meta-major (3 credits).
 The remaining courses should be chosen from the General Education Core Courses in humanities (3 credits), science (3 credits), or social science (3 credits), and/or the introductory courses within the A.A.
 Pre-Majors (or articulated pre-majors for those tabs).
 For specific courses see the Foundation Courses on the “Program Requirements” tab.
 For course sequencing recommendations, you can create an education plan by logging into Atlas, clicking on the LifeMap tab and clicking My Education Plan.